A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Basic RAG Approaches

 \subsubsection{Index Updating \& Storage}

-Although less discussed, index updating plays a critical role in ensuring that RAG systems remain accurate and efficient when new data is introduced.
-In practice, index updates are typically performed through two primary approaches: \textbf{incremental updates} and \textbf{periodic reconstruction}, among which incremental updates , the process of adding or modifying entries within an existing index without the necessity of rebuilding the entire structure, allows for efficient adaptation to changing data while minimizing computational overhead, and thus is particularly beneficial in dynamic systems where new information is continuously introduced, such as \textbf{Light RAG}\cite{guo2024lightrag} and \textbf{REALM}\cite{pmlr-v119-guu20a}.
+Although less frequently discussed, index updating plays a crucial role in ensuring that RAG systems remain both accurate and efficient when new data is introduced.
+In practice, index updates are typically carried out through two primary approaches: incremental updates and periodic reconstruction.
+Among these, incremental updates, the process of adding or modifying entries within an existing index without the need to rebuild the entire structure, allow for efficient adaptation to evolving data while minimizing computational overhead.
+This makes incremental updates particularly advantageous in dynamic systems, where new information is constantly introduced, such as Light RAG \cite{guo2024lightrag} and REALM \cite{pmlr-v119-guu20a}.

 Moreover, it is the storage of indexes that also plays a fundamental role in RAG models, which is usually influenced by the structure of indexes and will, directly or indirectly, influence the performance of the retrieval step.
-For vector indexes, \textbf{Chroma} utilizes a distributed architecture and is horizontally scalable for mass storage, \textbf{Faiss} has excellent similarity search capabilities, providing an optimized indexing method for efficient retrieval of nearest neighbors\cite{johnson2019billion} and \textbf{Weaviate} uses graph structures for its data storage and integrates machine learning models to optimize vector storage and search\cite{weaviate2024}.For graph indexes, there are many well-established graph databases available, such as \textbf{JanusGraph} and \textbf{HugeGraph}, which use Gremlin as their query language\cite{janusgraph2024, hugegraph2024}, as well as \textbf {Neo4j}, the largest and most recognizable one which uses Cypher\cite{neo4j2024}.
+For vector indexes, Chroma utilizes a distributed architecture and is horizontally scalable for mass storage, Faiss has excellent similarity search capabilities, providing an optimized indexing method for efficient retrieval of nearest neighbors\cite{johnson2019billion} and Weaviate uses graph structures for its data storage and integrates machine learning models to optimize vector storage and search\cite{weaviate2024}.For graph indexes, there are many well-established graph databases available, such as JanusGraph and HugeGraph, which use Gremlin as their query language\cite{janusgraph2024, hugegraph2024}, as well as Neo4j, the largest and most recognizable one which uses Cypher\cite{neo4j2024}.